onerentco/softcon-2021/captcha-test/README.md

-# Captcha Creation
+# Roulette-based CAPTCHA concept
-A CAPTCHA is an automated test that humans (even those of low intelligence) can pass easily, while AI or Machines (even if they are advanced), will fail.
+The roulette-based CAPTCHA concept is a series of CAPTCHAs that can be done using a wheel as its base point of control that the users can move to identify if they are humans or automated machines.
+The design in this repository is created and can be accessed using Balsamiq Wireframes application.

 ## Introduction
 This is created using the Balsamiq Wireframes app that is mostly used for low-fidelity prototyping and UX design.